 Important Pointers for AZ-500 Certification Exam

 1. Manage your time well.
 If you do not know the answer, move on.
-There are some questions which you cannot revisit again.
+There are some questions that you cannot revisit again.
 These are the ones where you have to suggest an implementation technique.

-2. I used process of elimination for the ones I wasn’t sure of.
+2. I used the process of elimination for the ones I wasn’t sure of.
 In essence, remove the options you know for sure are wrong and then go with your gut feeling on the remaining left options.

 3. You don’t have to go through all of the links provided in this study guide but highly recommended if you want to prepare to be a better security engineer.